Trump's legal team cried vote fraud, but courts found none

 Brann, in his ruling, said he expected the campaign to present formidable evidence of rampant corruption as it sought to nullify millions of votes.
 Instead, he said, the campaign presented “strained legal arguments without merit and speculative accusations.”

-Trump could appeal the ruling to the 3rd U.S. Circuit Court of Appeals in Philadelphia, but that court may have tipped its hand.
+The 3rd Circuit, based in Philadelphia, may have already tipped its hand.
 In its Nov.
-13 ruling, the court called it "indisputable in our democratic process: that the lawfully cast vote of every citizen must count.”
+13 ruling, the appeals court called it "indisputable in our democratic process: that the lawfully cast vote of every citizen must count.”

 Biden's lead in the state has expanded to more than 80,000 votes.